jgadbois17/csulb_stat560_nonparametric_R_codes/README.md

-# CSULB STAT 560 Nonparametric Statistics R Example Codes
+# CSULB STAT 560 Nonparametric Statistics

+Supplemental R codes for the textbook "Nonparametric Methods in Statistics with SAS Applications" by Dr. Olga Korosteleva.